polyaxon/polyaxon/site/docs/guides/microk8s.md

 namespace "polyaxon" created
 ```

-If you would like to use a different value, you must keep im mind to update the `namespace` value in your config.
+If you would like to use a different value, you must keep in mind to update the `namespace` value in your config.

 ## Install Polyaxon